VedaWebProject/Tekst/docs/content/setup/configuration.md

 | `TEKST_CORS__ALLOW_METHODS` | CORS allow methods (Comma-separated list as string – default: `*`) |
 | `TEKST_CORS__ALLOW_HEADERS` | CORS allow headers (Comma-separated list as string – default: `*`) |

+## What is left
+All these configuration values – and then some...

 | Variable | Description |
 | --- | --- |